meom-group/tutos/gricad/README.md

 ### Run the jupyter notebook with conda environment on dahu (or bigfoot)

-You need to have a conda environment with jupyter installed in it, also make sure you have the lines :
+You need to have a conda environment with jupyter installed in it (you can load this conda environment : ), also make sure you have the lines :

 ```
 c.NotebookApp.open_browser = False